terbe2022/uiuc-legislative-intelligence-hub/index.md

 ### Network and Influence Graphs (Legacy Prototype – October 2025)

-This feature was originally developed in October 2025 and represents an earlier prototype phase.
-It demonstrates how LLaMA-extracted features can be used to visualize relationships between legislative goals, beneficiaries, policy domains, and institutional impact patterns.
+This feature was originally developed in October 2025 as an early-stage prototype.
+It demonstrates how LLaMA-extracted features can be used to map relationships across legislative goals, beneficiaries, policy domains, and institutional impact patterns.

-We plan to further develop and showcase this functionality in the future to highlight the relational intelligence generated from the breadth of extracted features.
+We plan to further develop this capability to advance relational intelligence modeling and support deeper cross-domain trend analysis.
-Visualize relationships between legislative goals, beneficiaries, policy domains, and institutional impact patterns to support advanced trend modeling and strategic analysis.

 [View Interactive Legislative Network Graphs →](https://tayler-erbe.github.io/Legislative-Network-Graphs/)